-Firebird ensemble presents storytelling through
+Firebird Ensemble presents storytelling through

 Eeyore Has A Birthday

 Based upon the classic characters created by A.A.
-Milne in Winnie the Pooh and The House on Pooh Corner, this unique contemporary music performance leads students into the fantasy world of the lovable, yet ever-pessimistic Eeyore.
+Milne in Winnie the Pooh and The House on Pooh Corner, this unique instrumental new music performance leads students into the fantasy world of the lovable, yet ever-pessimistic Eeyore.
 In composer Jon Deak’s rendition, each instrument assumes a role in the story; the ever-mournful Eeyore is personified by the viola; the gastronomically-oriented Pooh Bear by the double bass; and the eager, bumbling Piglet by the piano.
 This unique program combines music, drama and speech as a trio of musicians from the acclaimed Firebird Ensemble narrate the story while also performing their own musical accompaniment.
 Students will learn about the piano and string family; how sound is produced; basic musical terminology and the importance of team work in music-making.

 Target Grades: Pre-K – 4